Henri Lloyd: Corporate partnership

 In 2009, Henri Lloyd became the "Official Supplier of Clothing and Footwear Technology" of the Brawn GP Formula One Team as part of a commercial partnership.

 Henri Lloyd have sponsored Sir Ben Ainslie since 1996 and were his first commercial sponsor.
 It has also supported Shirley Robertson.
 It has been the technical clothing supplier for the Clipper Round the World Yacht Race since 2002 and for Land Rover BAR’s 2017 America’s Cup bid.
 The sailing kit was developed in close collaboration with the Land Rover BAR team and featured a neoprene wetsuit long john and top.

 In 2017 the brand announced a 3-year sponsorship deal with the FAST40+ Class, providing bespoke sailing kit for the crew and a perpetual trophy for the FAST40+ Race Circuit.

 Henri Lloyd were one of the sponsors of Cowes Classics Week 2017, which includes a Henri Lloyd race day and trophy.

 In September 2018 Henri Lloyd continued its partnership with Sir Ben by announcing a partnership with Ineos Team UK in the pursuit of the 36th challenge of the America's Cup in 2021.

+Henri Lloyd is the current official Performance Clothing Partner of the Americas Cup team, Ineos Britannia.
+The brand also actively has a purpose led partnership with the Emirates Great Britain SailGP Team.

 Fashion

 Henri Lloyd first became known for fashion in 1984 when the Milan Scooter Society or ‘Paninaro' scene adopted the Henri Lloyd Consort Jacket as part of their uniform along with Levi 501 jeans and Timberland boots.
+Additionally, the brand was profoundly popular within the Madchester scene.

-The mid-1990s saw the launch of Henri Lloyd Black Label.
-This Massimo Goggi designed collection linked Italian-inspired sportswear with technically innovative fabrics, helping the firm earn the Fashion Brand of the Year in the UK award in 1997.
+The mid-1990s saw the launch of Henri Lloyd Black Label, This Massimo Goggi designed collection linked Italian-inspired sportswear with technically innovative fabrics, helping the firm earn the Fashion Brand of the Year in the UK award in 1997.

 The Consort Jacket, first designed by Henri Strzelecki in 1965 has been redesigned for 2017 in a collection of 21 different editions.